 *I have had 3 rats now who were born with misaligned teeth and needed teeth trimming every 3-5 days.
-(2 were siblings) If i would have not trimmed their teeth they would have overgrown and died.
+(2 were siblings) It can be a tedious task but they lived long lives because they got the care they needed.

 Rinsing the rats tail or dunking their tail into cold water can also help to cool down an overheated rat.